Alexandra Mendes

 Imaginary Cloud logo

-How do I decide quickly between .NET and .NET Framework?
+How do I decide quickly?
+A .NET Core vs .NET Framework decision matrix

 Quick rules:

-• If you need Web Forms, WCF, or Workflow Foundation → stay on .NET Framework.
+• Need Web Forms, WCF, or Workflow Foundation?
+Stay on .NET Framework.

 Flowchart guiding whether to choose .NET or .NET Framework based on app dependencies and platform needs